microsoft/moaw/workshops/github-copilot/workshop.md

 ## DevSecOps

-GitHub Copilot may not be able to fix and refactor all the code by himself (for instance using the `fix bug` prompt) but it is pretty good to recognize code smells and bad practices if you ask him through the chat.
+GitHub Copilot may not be able to fix and refactor all the code (for instance using the `fix bug` prompt) but it is pretty good to recognize code smells and bad practices if you ask through the chat.

 Several security flaws are present in this short piece of code.
 You should have at least found 4 major bad practices: